XaverStiensmeier/questpotionwhateverGenerator/README.md

 ### How to get started
-Rename src_dummy to src to have something to try out.
+Rename src_dummy to src to use example data.
 Try out this function call while being in the folder "questpotionwhateverGenerator/":
 * Linux: `./plotg.py -l minimalExample`
 * Windows: `python plotg.py -l minimalExample`
-Result similar to: ``

 If this works you've just got your first random string!
 Let's make some other calls!
 (I will no longer mention the operating system's specifics)
 * `plotg.py -l minimalExample -n 10`